 Another alternative is to respond to someone who has read a different book.
 But a response should be thoughtful and reflective and demonstrate a reading and understanding of the comments of the classmate.
 The online assignments may be completed at any time before submitting written coursework.
 Although these three online assignments are the only required posts, they are encouraged.

 Two offline written assignments are also required.
 One requires answering specific questions provided by the grader.
-The second is a three-to-page (double spaced) reflective review of the book.
+The second is a three-to-five-page (double spaced) reflective review of the book.

 The review covers the reader’s overall impression of the way the book is written, the teacher’s opinions of the ideas presented and specific thoughts on how to make use of them in the classroom and/or life.

 The booklists include engaging bestsellers, books trending today and popular teacher titles.

 Each of the three Master List sections includes dozens of titles with books such as: